Here's a sample of our volunteer opportunities:VIEW AS

 We strive to make all aspects of sailing assessible.

 The Bay Area Association of Disabled Sailors (BAADS) seeks to make all aspects of sailing accessible.
 To fulfill this mission, we offer weekly dinghy sailing, keelboat sailing, and Veterans sailing out of South Beach Marina, adjacent to AT&T Park.
-In addition to our weekly sailing programs, BAADS hosts and participates in a variety of regattas and informal races both locally and internationally.

 We serve approximately 50 participants each weekend.
 Our participants range in age from eight to 80 and include people with mental, physical, and developmental disabilities.
 Some participants have never sailed before and some have been sailing all their lives.
 Through our sailing programs, participants learn to sail by themselves in the dinghy program and as part of a crew in the keelboat program.